czekster/myFNCS/README.md

 This means that it worked.

 # How long will take for everything to compile?
 Depends.
-On a quad-core machine with 16Gb of RAM took 30 min to 45 min for all.
+On a quad-core machine with 16Gb of RAM took 20 min (+-2) for all.
 The script compiles the following frameworks:

 0. download and install libczmq, xterm, autoconf, libxerces and libtool (relatively fast)